The Banking Regulation Review: Mexico

 iii Regulatory capital and liquidity

-Regulatory capital for fully fledged retail banks is 90 million investment units (UDIs)6 (currently, this is around 580 million Mexican pesos) and, for the smallest niche retail banks, 36 million UDIs (currently around 232 million Mexican pesos).
+Regulatory capital for fully fledged retail banks is 90 million investment units (UDIs)6 (currently, this is around 604 million Mexican pesos) and, for the smallest niche retail banks, 36 million UDIs (currently around 242 million pesos).
 The regulatory minimum capitalisation index for Mexican banks is, as per Basel III, currently 8 per cent.
-Each of the 51 retail banking institutions in Mexico has a higher capitalisation index than the minimum required; thus, all banks are qualified by the CNBV under the highest category.
-For example, as at December 2019, HSBC, one of the retail banking institutions with a lower capitalisation index percentage, has 13.12 per cent; Bancomer BBVA, which is the biggest bank in Mexico, has reached 15.64 per cent; conversely, Deutsche Bank has 197.59 per cent and Pagatodo, a local bank, has 275.89 per cent.7
+Each of the 50 retail banking institutions in Mexico has a higher capitalisation index than the minimum required; thus, all banks are qualified by the CNBV under the highest category, with the overall capitalisation index for the Mexican banking system being 17.7 per cent.
+For example, as at December 2020, HSBC, one of the retail banking institutions with a lower capitalisation index percentage, has a capitalisation index of 14.08 per cent; BBVA, which is the biggest bank in Mexico, has reached a capitalisation index of 15.64 per cent; conversely, the capitalisation indexes of Deutsche Bank and Pagatodo, a local bank, are 199.06 per cent and 298.04 per cent, respectively.7

 Retail banks' capital, as in most of the world, is divided into Tier 1 and Tier 2 capital, each with their particularities: